dykstrom/jcc/README.md

 ### Assembunny

-[Assembunny](http://adventofcode.com/2016/day/12) is a made up programming language from the programming challenge [Advent of Code](http://adventofcode.com/2016).
+[Assembunny](http://adventofcode.com/2016/day/12) is a made up programming language from the programming challenge [Advent of Code 2016](http://adventofcode.com/2016).
 It is a small assembly language with only four instructions: _inc_, _dec_, _cpy_, and _jnz_.
 To make the language more interesting I have also added support for the _outn_ instruction from the Assembunny extension